Horowhenua District: History

 Horowhenua County was established in 1885 from the southern part of Manawatu County.
 It stretched from the Manawatū River, Opiki and Tokomaru in the north, to Waikanae and the Waikanae River in the south.
 The county offices were in Ōtaki until 1896, when they were moved to Levin.

-Horowhenua District was established in 1989 from a merger of Horowhenua County, Foxton Borough, Levin Borough and part of the first Manawatu District, as part of New Zealand local government reforms.
-The southern part of Horowhenua County – the Waikanae and Otaki areas – became part of Kapiti Coast District.
+Horowhenua District was established in 1989 from a merger of Horowhenua County, Foxton Borough, Levin Borough and part of the first Manawatū District, as part of New Zealand local government reforms.
+The southern part of Horowhenua County – the Waikanae and Otaki areas – became part of Kāpiti Coast District.

 Populated places

 Horowhenua District consists of the following towns, localities, settlements and communities (larger towns shown in bold):